 Why we exist

 In 2009, five English teachers with backgrounds in mission met for lunch in Drayton Grove, London.
-It was from their conversation and their passion for equipping churches to reach out to other cultures that the structure for the first English Teaching and Outreach Forum emerged and, although the event has since moved to Reading, that original passion remains at its core.
+It was from their conversation and their passion for equipping churches to reach out to other cultures that the structure for the first English Teaching and Outreach Forum emerged and, although the event has since moved to Reading and now back to London, that original passion remains at its core.

 The members of the forum were acutely aware of the difficulties that language and culture can present when attempting to build relationships and share God’s word with other nationalities settled in the United Kingdom.
 In English Language teaching, however, they saw something that these people were hungry for, something that would genuinely improve the quality of their lives, and enable local churches to make contacts and build relationships.